Primase: In eukaryotes and archaea

 Human PrimPol (ccdc111) serves both primase and polymerase functions, like many archaeal primases; exhibits terminal transferase activity in the presence of manganese; and plays a significant role in translesion synthesis and in restarting stalled replication forks.
 PrimPol is actively recruited to damaged sites through its interaction with RPA, an adapter protein that facilitates DNA replication and repair.
 PrimPol has a zinc finger domain similar to that of some viral primases, which is essential for translesion synthesis and primase activity and may regulate primer length.
 Unlike most primases, PrimPol is uniquely capable of starting DNA chains with dNTPs.

 PriS, the archaeal primase small subunit, has a role in translesion synthesis (TLS) and can bypass common DNA lesions.
 Most archaea lack the specialized polymerases that perform TLS in eukaryotes and bacteria.
 PriS alone preferentially synthesizes strings of DNA; but in combination with PriL, the large subunit, RNA polymerase activity is increased.

 In Sulfolobus solfataricus, the primase heterodimer PriSL can act as a primase, polymerase, and terminal transferase.
 PriSL is thought to initiate primer synthesis with NTPs and then switch to dNTPs.
 The enzyme can polymerize RNA or DNA chains, with DNA products reaching as long as 7000 nucleotides (7 kb).
 It is suggested that this dual functionality may be a common feature of archaeal primases.

 In bacteria

-AEP multifutional primases also appear in bacteria and phages that infect them.
+AEP multifunctional primases also appear in bacteria and phages that infect them.
 They can display novel domain organizations with domains that bring even more functions beyond polymerization.